erikschlegel/azure-k8s-deis-postgres/README.md

 # azure-deis-spark cluster script

-This script automates building a Azure Container Service cluster running Kubernetes with Deis and Postgres installed.
+This script automates building a Azure Container Service cluster running Kubernetes with Spark and Zeppeling installed.

 Use: